Breaking The Barriers of ADHD Paralysis

 Sensory overload and perfectionism may also contribute to feeling overwhelmed and stuck when trying to complete tasks.
 This can make getting simple things at home harder.

-Once you’ve become aware during an ADHD paralysis spell, try this:
+Once you’ve become aware that you are experiencing an ADHD paralysis spell, try this:

-Make a habit to stop what you’re doing and immediately move to a designated spot where you can take a TIME OUT.
+1. Make a habit to stop what you’re doing and IMMEDIATELY, or as soon as possible, move to a designated spot where you can take a TIME OUT.

 Because a sign of adhd paralysis is overwhelm, you need to calm your nervous system.
 This might take some time, so please allow space for yourself to make mistakes.
 You are training your brain to respond to the paralysis and there might be times you might forget.
 It’s okay, just try again. (:

-Set your timer for 5 minutes and make sure your phone is:
+2. Set your timer for 5-15 minutes and make sure your phone is silent and out of reach, to avoid distractions.

 Do whatever is best for you to regulate your nervous system in order to clear your mind.